wp-cli/handbook/commands/media/index.md

 ### EXAMPLES

-    # Re-generate all thumbnails, without confirmation
+    # Re-generate all thumbnails, without confirmation.
     $ wp media regenerate --yes
     Found 3 images to regenerate.
-    Regenerated thumbnails for "Sydney Harbor Bridge" (ID 760).
+    1/3 Regenerated thumbnails for "Sydney Harbor Bridge" (ID 760).
-    Regenerated thumbnails for "Boardwalk" (ID 757).
+    2/3 Regenerated thumbnails for "Boardwalk" (ID 757).
-    Regenerated thumbnails for "Sunburst Over River" (ID 756).
+    3/3 Regenerated thumbnails for "Sunburst Over River" (ID 756).
     Success: Finished regenerating all images.

-    # Import a local image and set it to be the featured image for a post
+    # Import a local image and set it to be the featured image for a post.
     $ wp media import ~/Downloads/image.png --post_id=123 --title="A downloaded picture" --featured_image
-    Success: Imported file /home/person/Downloads/image.png as attachment ID 1753 and attached to post 123 as featured image.
+    Success: Imported file '/home/person/Downloads/image.png' as attachment ID 1753 and attached to post 123 as featured image.